randrew/layout/readme.md

 It comes with a small set of tests as a build target, along with a primitive benchmark and example usage of the library as a Lua .dll module.

-Building is handled by [GENie](https://github.com/bkaradzic/GENie), but only a Windows binary is included in this repository.
-If you want to build on another platform, you'll need to get GENie for that platform, and you'll also likely need to modify genie.lua.
+Building is handled by [GENie](https://github.com/bkaradzic/GENie), but no executable binaries are included in this source repository.
+You will need to download (or build yourself) a GENie executable and place it in your path or at the root of this repository tree.
+If you want to build on a platform other than Windows, platform, you'll likely need to modify genie.lua to add compatibility for that platform.

-If you're using this code in your own project, you can probably just copy layout.h and layout.c into your project tree.
-You don't necessarily have to build it as a shared library and include it that way.
+However, if you want to use Layout in your own project, you can probably just copy layout.h and layout.c into your project's source tree.
+You don't necessarily have to build it as a shared library and link against it.
 There are no external dependencies.

 *Layout* is based on the nice library [oui](https://bitbucket.org/duangle/oui-blendish) by duangle.
 Unlike *oui*,